kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 be read as-is, i.e. there will not be any implicit isolation effects for the Pods selected by the AdminNetworkPolicy, as opposed to what NetworkPolicy rules imply.

-- Pass: Traffic that matches a `Pass` rule will skip all further rules from all positive priority ANPs and instead be enforced by the K8s NetworkPolicies.
+- Pass: Traffic that matches a `Pass` rule will skip all further rules from all positive priority numbered ANPs and instead be enforced by the K8s NetworkPolicies.
-  If there is no K8s NetworkPolicy rule match, and no ANP priority "0" rule match, traffic will be allowed.
+  If there is no K8s NetworkPolicy rule match, and no ANP priority "0" rule match (more on this in the [priority section](#priority)), traffic will be governed by the implementation.
+For most implementations, this means "allow", but there may be implementations which have their own policies outside of the standard Kubernetes APIs.
 - Deny: Traffic that matches a `Deny` rule will be dropped.
 - Allow: Traffic that matches an `Allow` rule will be allowed.

 AdminNetworkPolicy `Deny` rules are useful for administrators to explicitly block traffic with malicious in-cluster clients, or workloads that pose security risks.
 Those traffic restrictions can only be lifted once the `Deny` rules are deleted, modified by the admin, or overridden by a higher priority rule.

 On the other hand, the `Allow` rules can be used to call out traffic in the cluster